Want to know the most underrated and not-talked-about skill of successful SEO practitioners?

 My Best SEO Tip: Pattern Match

-Beyond this post, my ultimate “SEO tip”, if you want to become great at SEO, is to instinctively start looking for patterns, and also, to start developing enough intuition through exposure to data to develop your own hypothesis about patterns behind what can’t be seen on the surface (site-wide factors, links, etc).
+Beyond this post, my ultimate “SEO tip”, if you want to become great at SEO or provide SEO services for your clients, is to instinctively start looking for patterns, and also, to start developing enough intuition through exposure to data to develop your own hypothesis about patterns behind what can’t be seen on the surface (site-wide factors, links, etc).

 It’s this skillset that will basically allow you to problem solve for any SEO issue.
 It’s inevitable that you’ll run into a query or two where you don’t moonwalk into the #1 ranking — and in those instances, you’ll need to problem solve for inconsistencies.
 Pattern identification allows you to do that.